Quantum dot thermal machines -- a guide to engineering: Noise and constancy

 For a heat engine operating with a non-degenerate transport energy level, at $\varepsilon=\pm \infty$, both power and current fluctuations are equal to zero, as all electron transitions are blocked.
 At $\varepsilon=0$, in contract, as all transitions are permitted, the noise reaches its maximum, while the output power is zero.
 In between, the curve reaches a maximum in power, but if low-noise operation is required, this can be achieved with a compromise in power, in line with the general power-efficiency-constancy trade-off rule \cite{Shiraishi2016, Pietzonka2018}.

 A non-zero entropy difference between the charge states, $\Delta S$ splits the dependence for a non-degenerate level into two branches -- one with higher power and one with lower for the same noise levels, corresponding to the asymmetric peaks of the thermocurrent (Fig.\ref{fig-noise}a(i)).
 The tunnel coupling asymmetry coefficient, $\gamma$, affects the power vs. noise relation is a much less profound way (Fig.\ref{fig-noise}(ii)), as, in the absence of detailed balance breaking, it doesn't affect conductance, and thus output power, but it can be observed that absolute large values of $\gamma$ reduce current fluctuations to a small extent.
 Finally, the introduction of detailed balance breaking, described by non-zero values of $\alpha$, leads to a dramatic increase of current fluctuations, even in the absence of concurrent tunnel coupling asymmetry and thus the same power output (Fig.\ref{fig-noise}a(iii)).
+This is in line with the effect of noise amplification with detailed balance breaking, well-known in stochastic thermodynamics \cite{Weiss2003,Weiss2007,Gnesotto2018}.
 A non-zero value of $\gamma$ would lead to an advantage in power, similarly to an increase of entropy difference.

 For an SET operating as a refrigerator, previously, we had only plotted maximum cooling power over the interval of $\varepsilon$ corresponding to the refrigerator regime, as the cooling efficiency does not depend on $\varepsilon$.
 However, for a refrigerator, a trade-off exists between cooling power and noise as $\varepsilon$ is varied over its available interval, similarly to a heat engine.
 Figure \ref{fig-noise} shows the dependence of this trade-off on the asymmetry parameters.
 For $\Delta S$ below the expected peak values in Fig.\ref{fig-norm}e, increasing the entropy difference leads to a general increase of both power and noise, however, an advantage can be harnessed in extracting greater power at the same noise level.
 Additionally, as for the ``direct current''-based parameters (Fig.\ref{fig-norm}), unlike the heat engine, the change of sign of $\Delta S$ leads to the opposite effect.
 The other two asymmetry parameters, $\gamma$ and $\alpha$ affect an SET refrigerator much like a heat engine -- an increase of tunnel coupling asymmetry, i.e. the absolute value of $\gamma$, leads to a slight decrease of current fluctuations, while the introduction of a non-zero $\alpha$, even for a symmetrically coupled QD, leads to a significant increase of noise levels (note that the scale for $\alpha$ in Fig.\ref{fig-noise} is smaller than that for $\gamma$).